 One of the biggest benefits of remote work is the ability to hire a diverse team regardless of where they’re based.
-Removing the barrier of geography allows you to hire the best possible people for the job.
+Removing the barrier of the geography allows you to hire the best possible people for the job.
 More and more businesses are taking advantage of the flexibility of remote and distributed work to hire across borders and create an international team.

-However, working across physical distance can exacerbate language barriers.
+However, working across physical distances can exacerbate language barriers.
 Keeping the whole team on the same page when not everyone is speaking their native language is an age-old battle, and distance can make it more difficult (if you’re not prepared).
 However, you can take some steps to address the language barrier and keep the teamwork flowing.

 1. Check Your Surroundings